Pylons/pyramid/docs/narr/views.rst

-If a view happens to return something to the :mod:`repoze.bfg` :term:`router` which does not implement this interface, :mod:`repoze.bfg` will attempt to use an associated :term:`renderer` to construct a response.
-The associated renderer can be varied for a view by changing the ``renderer`` attribute in the view's configuration.
+If a view happens to return something to the :mod:`repoze.bfg` :term:`router` which does not implement this interface, :mod:`repoze.bfg` will attempt to use an a :term:`renderer` to construct a response.
+The renderer associated with a view callable can be varied by changing the ``renderer`` attribute in the view's configuration.
 See :ref:`views_which_use_a_renderer`.

 .. index::